tarikalim/NER/README.md

 # Named Entity Recognition (NER) using BERT

-## Project Summary

-This project trains a **BERT model** for Named Entity Recognition (NER) using a dataset generated in NLP lecture project
+This project trains a **BERT model** for Named Entity Recognition (NER) using a dataset generated in NLP lecture project 1.

 ---